God: [spoken while writing A-R-K on ground with a stick] One Act, of, Random, Kindness.

 Buddy, Baby, and Holly.
 Photo by D.S.
 Dollman.

-Still watching the movie, Steve Carrel tells his children repeatedly to ignore the dog and refuses to even offer the dog a drink.
+I was still watching the movie, Steve Carrell tells his children repeatedly to ignore the dog and refuses to even offer the dog a drink.
 Finally, Freeman, or God, appears and convinces Carrel that he is truly God and that Carrel must build an ark.
 Carrel refuses.
-Finally, God makes his point to Evan, then he pours water into a dish for the stray dog and the dog begins to drink.
+Finally, God pours water into a dish for the stray dog and the dog begins to drink, just like Baby in the desert.

 Dog pile.
 Buddy, Holly and Baby snuggling up for the night.
 Photo by D.S.
 Dollman.